 #7.
 Not appreciating the effects that Endocrine Disrupting Chemicals have on Thyroid Function

-Endocrine disrupting chemicals have been shown to reduce T4 to T3 conversion, lower T3 levels in the serum all while NOT altering the TSH.
+Endocrine disrupting chemicals have been shown to reduce T4 to T3 conversion, lower T3 levels in the serum all while NOT affecting the TSH (20).

-At the very least you should actively be avoiding these chemicals that cause these problems.
+At the very least you should actively be avoiding these chemicals that may potentially cause thyroid problems.

-I would go a step further and recommend that you not only actively avoid these chemicals, but that you also try to detox them from your body!
+I would go a step further and recommend that you not only actively avoid these chemicals, but that you also try to eliminate them from your body!

 You can do this by following some very simple steps:

-When it comes to thyroid health I would generally recommend that you find someone skilled at both prescribing thyroid medication and someone that is knowledgable at treating the thyroid naturally.
+When it comes to thyroid health, I would generally recommend that you find someone skilled at both prescribing thyroid medication and someone that is knowledgeable in treating the thyroid naturally.